 You don't just have to serve it with pork chops.
 It makes a great snack or topping to french toast and vanilla ice cream.
 Also, did you know that you can substitute applesauce for oil when baking things like brownies?

 Just another good reason to make a big batch of your own, no added sugar applesauce this season.

 Homemade Unsweetened Applesauce Recipe

 - 2 teaspoons cinnamon

-Place apples and water in a large heavy bottom pot.
+- Place apples and water in a large pot with a heavy bottom.

-Continue cooking for another 10 minutes or until the apples are soft.
+- Continue to simmer for another 10 minutes or until the apples are soft.

-Keep refrigerated an eat within one week.
+- Keep refrigerated and eat within one week.
 Otherwise, freeze for up to 3 months.